f1tenth/f1tenth_lab1_template/README.md

 - If declared properly the depencies could be installed using `rosdep`.
 - Your package folder should be neat.
 You shouldn't have multiple 'src' folders or unnecessary 'install' or 'build' folders.

-## V: Creating nodes with publishers and subscribers
+## 5: Creating nodes with publishers and subscribers
 **Deliverable 2**: create two nodes in the package we just created.
 You can use either `Python` or `C++` for these nodes.

 The first node will be named `talker.cpp` or `talker.py` and needs to meet these criteria: